 April 2018 saw me back in Paris to teach Maternity Shiatsu and walking the middle section of the Via de la Plata camino from Merida to Oursense (completing the full 1000 kms).

 In 2019, I went to Estonia (PAF again) and Wales to write my book, walked the Camino da Coasta from Porto to Santiago de Compostella, volunteered for 2 weeks at a Spanish albergue (a hostel) in Grado on the Camino Primitivo, and toured around Portugal.

 Between March and August 2020 I was in lockdown with mum in my birth county of Kent where I walked the village paths every day.
 For my birthday present to myself, I walked the first 4 days of The Pilgrim’s Way from Winchester to Guildford.

-My new book, Death and Loss in Shiatsu Practice, a Guide to Bodywork in Palliative Care will be published by Singing Dragon Press in August 2020.
-The theme of death, loss and grief is a major one in my work and you can find book and film reviews about the sujcet here in tamsinwriting.com and from a Shiatsu and Chinese Medicine perspective here at shiatsu690.com
+My first book, Working with Death and Loss in Shiatsu Practice, a Guide to Bodywork in Palliative Care was published by Singing Dragon Press in August 2020.
+There is more about the book on my website tamsingrainger.com